Event Policies and Risk Management Procedures

 3. In the event that more than one demonstration or rally is planned for the same area, the one that is properly registered and is scheduled first will have priority.

 4. The south end of Memorial Mall (area west of Stewart Center) is reserved for demonstrations and rallies.
-If a student group wishes to consider other areas of the campus for similar activities, the plans must be discussed with staff in the Office of the Dean of Students and the appropriate approval obtained.
+If a student group wishes to consider other areas of the campus for similar activities, the plans must be discussed with staff in the Student Activities and Organizations office and the appropriate approval obtained.

-5. Approval from the Office of the Dean of Students must be obtained if off-campus speakers are to address participants of demonstrations, rallies, marches, parades, protests or vigils held on campus.
+5. Approval from the Student Activities and Organizations must be obtained if off-campus speakers are to address participants of demonstrations, rallies, marches, parades, protests or vigils held on campus.
 An event form may be used by a student organization to obtain such approval if they are the sponsor for this event.

 • Sunday – Thursday ending by MIDNIGHT